Grand Tour of the Inner Hebrides

 Dinner is served in the evening.

-We tour Mull today, stopping first in Tobermory, the island’s ‘capital’.
-It’s a wonderful place to spend a couple of hours wandering around the shops, which include local arts and crafts outlets.
-This afternoon, we take a cruise to the little island of Staffa.
-Sailing out of Loch na Keal beneath the towering bulk of Ben More, keep an eye open for otters, seals, porpoises, dolphins and basking sharks – these waters are rich in wildlife.
+We stop first in Tobermory.
+We take a 6-hour cruise to the little island of Staffa & the Treshnish Isles.
+Keep an eye open for otters, seals, porpoises, dolphins and basking sharks – these waters are rich in wildlife.
 There are also great numbers of seabirds, with puffins, guillemots and razorbills among the most common.

 We sail back to Ulva Ferry pier and return to our hotel in time for dinner.